pseusys/follow_the_drow/README.md

 Live loader node accepts data from ROS topics, that are: "scan" (bottom lidar data), "scan2" (top lidar data) and "odom" (odometry data).
 It outputs the same data, transformed and aggregated as a single message (`raw_data.msg`) into "raw data" topic.
-It transforms lidar measures from polar coordinate system to array of cartesian points and converts both top and bottom lidar data to single frame.
+It transforms raw lidar measures to polar coordinate system and converts both top and bottom lidar data to single frame.
 It also extracts the most important data from odometry message and converts it into point (x and y coordinates are translation data, z is rotation angle).

 Live loader constructor accepts transformation data (from configuration file, default: top lidar upward offset is 1.2m, bottom lidar front offset is 0.15m, top lidar front offset is 0.05m), top (default: "scan2") and bottom (default: "scan") lidars and odometry (default: "odom") topic names.